Guide to the settlement meeting

-Please Note: The information in this guide is an overview of the settlement meeting process under the Human Rights Code.
+Please note: The information in this guide is an overview of the settlement meeting process under the Human Rights Code.
 This guide is not intended as a substitute for the Human Rights Code or the tribunal’s Rules of Practice and Procedure.
 This guide is not legal advice.
-If you have legal questions, you should see a lawyer.
+If you have legal questions, you should see a lawyer or seek other expert advice.
+See who can to help

 As part of its pre-hearing process, the BC Human Rights Tribunal (the tribunal) offers parties to a complaint the opportunity to attend a settlement meeting.
 This is a free service.